tekkenking/swissecho/README.md

 ## Webhooks

 Swissecho includes a built-in webhook handler for receiving delivery reports or callbacks from gateway providers.
-The webhook system validates a secret key and routes the request to the appropriate gateway class.
+The webhook system validates a secret key and routes the request to the appropriate gateway handler.

 Configure webhooks per gateway in `config/swissecho.php`: